Sub-Rural Fringe

 Relationships with Adjacent Character Zones

-As this zone is one directly produced by the processes of suburbanisation, it is intrinsically linked and closely geographically related to character areas within the Industrial character zone as well as to related settlement zones.
-In addition to the occasions discussed above where these character areas now lie within larger urban areas, the characteristics of this zone can also occur at the fringes of urban settlement.
+As this zone is one directly produced by the processes of suburbanisation, it is intrinsically linked and closely geographically related to settlement zones and the ‘Industrial’ character zone as well.

 Inherited Character

 Of the current landscapes that make up this zone, the first to pass from purely rural use was the land at Phoenix Golf Course and the associated sports fields.
-This course was established in 1932 by workers from the Templeborough works of Steel Peech and Tozer (Phoenix Golf Club 2008) who asked permission of the management of the works develop an area of scrubland and arable farmland.
-The HEC data has recorded no legibility of earlier landscapes beyond the presence of some early 20th century cottages.
+This course was established in 1932 by workers from the Templeborough works of Steel Peech and Tozer (Phoenix Golf Club 2008), who asked permission of the management of the works to develop an area of scrubland and arable farmland.
+The characterisation data has recorded no legibility of earlier landscapes here, beyond the presence of some early 20th century cottages.

-There is also some fragmentary preservation of boundary features at Valley Park and East Herringthorpe Cemetery both created in the 1970s by Rotherham MBC to cater for the growing southern suburbs of Rotherham
+There is also fragmentary preservation of boundary features at Valley Park and East Herringthorpe Cemetery, both created in the 1970s by Rotherham MBC to cater for the growing southern suburbs of Rotherham.

 Later Characteristics